 The School of Earth & Environmental Sciences at the University of St Andrews invites you to walk in the footsteps of geological giants and to study in the “birthplace of geology” at one of the oldest universities in the English-speaking world.

 Herbert H Read famously said “…the best geologists are the ones who have seen the most rocks” (Read, 1940); we agree!
-Scotland’s geological diversity is a key factor in our Department’s field training and because our campus is situated in the Midland Valley Terrane, and just one hour from the Highlands, travel time is minimised allowing more time “on the rocks”.
+Scotland’s geological diversity is a key factor in our School’s field training and because our campus is situated in the Midland Valley Terrane, and just one hour from the Highlands, travel time is minimised allowing more time “on the rocks”.

 Why learn to map in Scotland at the University of St Andrews?